Last Updated on February 8, 2023

 When you get your elderflowers home, it’s time to make elderflower tea!
 Those umbels you won’t use right away can last about a day in a container or paper bag in the refrigerator.
 Any elderflowers you won’t use in that time should be dried for future elderflower tea making.

-When elderflower tea is used for illness, it’s typically the dried elder blossoms that are called for, so putting aside some dried elderflowers means you’ll be prepared should illness strike.
+When elderberry flower tea is used for illness, it’s typically the dried elder blossoms that are called for, so putting aside some dried elderflowers means you’ll be prepared should illness strike.

 To dry elderflowers: Leave elderflowers on their stems and place whole umbels on a drying screen.
 If your climate is very dry, you might get away with laying them on a clean dishtowel, but the elderflower grower I spoke with recommended screens to encourage air movement.